aws/copilot-cli/site/content/docs/manifest/backend-service.md

 ```
 This will set up an Application Autoscaling Target with the `MinCapacity` of `n` and `MaxCapacity` of `m`.

-Alternatively, if you wish to scale your service onto Fargate Spot instances, specify `min` and `max` under `range` and then specify `spot_from` with the desired count you wish to start placing your services onto spot capacity.
+Alternatively, if you wish to scale your service onto Fargate Spot instances, specify `min` and `max` under `range` and then specify `spot_from` with the desired count you wish to start placing your services onto Spot capacity.
 For example:

 ```yaml
 count: